usmangt/learning-grafana/chapter-01/installation/readme.md

     touch /etc/yum.repos.d/grafana.repo
     ```

-2. Paste the following lines into `grafana.repo` file (you can use your favourite editor e.g. vi, nano, etc):
+2. Paste the following lines into `grafana.repo` file (you can use your favourite editor e.g. vi, vim, nano, etc):

     ```bash
     [grafana]